-- Candidates should be legally authorized to work in Dominican Republic.
+- Candidates should be legally authorized to work in Niger.

-- Excellent written and verbal communication skills in English and Spanish is required.
+- Excellent written and verbal communication skills in English and French required.

 - Proficiency with Microsoft office tools (especially Word and Excel) and experience with grant management databases is preferred.

 - Strong group facilitation, presentation, and organizing skills.

 - Detail oriented with the ability to manage and track data and deadlines across multiple grantees.

 - Ability to work independently and manage multiple deadlines as part of a remote team.

 - Ability to contribute to and lead in the development and set-up of programs, systems, and processes.